Melanie, Florence, and Louis become a team to help Madame Labbé.

 Louis at the abandoned house.

 Alexandre Neszvecko in his role of Louis, Melanie’s cool boyfriend, wears red high top chucks throughout the film.
 He always wears them with rolled up jeans, so you can see their ankle patches in all of his scenes.
 When Louis appears in a scene in the film, his red high top chucks definitely catch your eye.
-There are a lot of full body shots of him wearing his checks as he does chores around town both for his father and for others in town, riding his bicycle, or hanging with Mélanie.
+There are a lot of full body shots of him wearing his chucks as he does chores around town both for his father and for others in town, riding his bicycle, or hanging with Mélanie.
 Once Mélanie and Florence commit to helping Madame Labbé, Louis becomes a full partner in their searching, and provides valuable assistance as their investigation continues.
 Neszvecko provides a pleasant and determined presence.
 It’s too bad the film’s publicity materials never gave him credit for his important contributions to the story.

 Louis is sealing the roof.